Dr Katherine McDonald

 In the course of the first millennium BC Greek sailors, traders and colonists visited and settled in the Italian peninsula in increasing numbers.
 The southern half of Italy became known as ‘Big Greece’, both by Romans (Magna Graecia) and Greeks (Megalē Hellas).
 Greek settlements in Italy are attested from the 8th century BC onwards, and there is evidence for Greek trade from even earlier.
 Greeks brought with them urban living, religion and wine drinking, the alphabet and its associated uses.
 Some cities of Italy, including Naples, Rhegium and Tarentum, remained Greek speaking even under Roman rule.

-Substantial archaeological and textual discoveries in the last three decades have opened up our knowledge of the Greeks in Italy and the native societies they encountered, but there has been no complete study of the impact made by Greek on indigenous languages – this project aims to fill this gap.
-We will consider the nature and outcomes of contact between Greeks and speakers of the various native languages of ancient Italy, investigating the changes on the languages themselves, and relating linguistic interactions to social and political factors.
+Substantial archaeological and textual discoveries in the last three decades have opened up our knowledge of the Greeks in Italy and the native societies they encountered, but there has been no complete study of the impact made by Greek on indigenous languages – this project aimed to fill this gap.
+We considered the nature and outcomes of contact between Greeks and speakers of the various native languages of ancient Italy, investigating the changes on the languages themselves, and relating linguistic interactions to social and political factors.

 Centre for Connectivity in the Roman World